Musselmonitor

 Introduction

-The Musselmonitor II (originally in Dutch: Mosselmonitor®) is a biological sensor for continuous on-line monitoring of surface waters, effluents, drinking water intakes, even of seawater.
+The 'Musselmonitor' (in Dutch called Mosselmonitor®) is a biological sensor for continuous on-line monitoring of surface waters, effluents, drinking water intakes, even of seawater.
 This system will evaluate the water quality also for compounds that are not tested through routine chemical analyses.
 Therefore, it is a broad spectrum sensor that operates unattended for weeks, 24 hours per day.
 At the occurrence of sudden pollution, the system will generate within minutes an alarm signal, which may induce automated sampling.

 A remarkable feature of the Musselmonitor is, that eight living organisms (bivalves) are used as sensors.
 Under normal conditions the shells of mussels are open to allow respiration and feeding.
 Under adverse environmental conditions (pollution) the valves will close: the organisms is hiding from the hostile environment (escape behaviour).
 This valve movement is used as a biological effect parameter.